zetxqx/gateway-api-inference-extension/site-src/guides/index.md

       The following steps assume you would like to clean up ALL Istio resources that were created in this quickstart guide.

-      1. Uninstall All Istio resources
+      1. Uninstall All Istio resources:

          ```bash
          istioctl uninstall -y --purge
          ```

-      2. Remove the Istio namespace
+      1. Remove the Istio namespace:

          ```bash
          kubectl delete ns istio-system